Rick Caruso

-Rick Joseph Caruso (born January 7, 1959) is an American businessman.
-A billionaire, he is the founder and former chief executive officer of Caruso, an American real-estate company.
-He is the chair of the board of trustees at the University of Southern California and was previously the president of the Los Angeles Police Commission and a member of the Board of Water and Power Commissioners.
+Rick Joseph Caruso (born January 7, 1959) is an American billionaire businessman.
+The founder and former CEO of the real estate company Caruso, he is also the chair of the board of trustees at the University of Southern California.
+Caruso was previously the president of the Los Angeles Police Commission, a member of the Board of Water and Power Commissioners, and was the runner-up to Karen Bass in the 2022 Los Angeles mayoral election.

-Caruso ran as a Democrat in the 2022 Los Angeles mayoral election, losing to fellow Democrat Karen Bass.
-He was previously registered as non-partisan, and before that he was a Republican.

 Early life and education

 Caruso, an Italian American, was born in Los Angeles.
 His father, Henry Caruso, was the founder of Dollar Rent-A-Car and owner of many car dealerships in the Los Angeles area.
 His mother Gloria was a billboard model in her youth.
 Caruso received a Bachelor of Science degree from the University of Southern California in 1980 (where he was a member of the Sigma Alpha Epsilon fraternity and the Trojan Knights); and a J.D. from the Pepperdine University School of Law in 1983 as a Margaret Martin Brock Scholar.